-Financial Information and Diverging Beliefs
+Financial Information and Diverging Beliefs^{}

-Christopher S. Armstrong

-Mirko S. Heinle

-Irina Luneva
+Christopher S. Armstrong, Mirko S. Heinle, Irina M. Luneva

+The Wharton School, University of Pennsylvania

+April 2022

+Abstract

-Abstract: Standard Bayesians' beliefs converge when they receive the same piece of new information.
-However, when agents initially disagree and have uncertainty about the precision of a signal, their disagreement might instead increase despite receiving the same information.
-We demonstrate that this divergence of beliefs leads to a unimodal effect of the absolute surprise in the signal on trading volume.
+Standard Bayesians' beliefs converge when they receive the same piece of new information.
+However, when agents have uncertainty about the precision of a signal, their beliefs might instead diverge more despite receiving the same information.
+We demonstrate that this divergence leads to a unimodal effect of the absolute surprise in the signal on trading volume.
 We show that this prediction is consistent with the empirical evidence using trading volume around earnings announcements of US firms.
 We find evidence of elevated volume following moderate surprises and depressed volume following more extreme surprises, a pattern that is more pronounced when investors are more uncertain about earnings' precision.
-The evidence suggests that investors in the U.S. financial market in general disagree about stocks' expected returns and do not know the quality of accounting earnings reports.
+Because investors can disagree even further after receiving the same piece of news, the relationship between news and trading volume is not necessarily linear, suggesting that trading volume may not be an appropriate proxy for market liquidity.

-^{}Christopher S. Armstrong is at the Graduate School of Business, Stanford University, Knight Management Center, BC340, 655 Knight Way, Stanford, CA 94305; email:carmstro@stanford.edu.
-Mirko S. Heinle is at The Wharton School, University of Pennsylvania, 3720 Locust Walk, Suite 1300, Philadelphia, PA 19104; email: miheinle@wharton.upenn.edu.
-Irina Luneva is at The Wharton School, University of Pennsylvania, 3720 Locust Walk, Suite 1300, Philadelphia, PA 19104; email: iluneva@wharton.upenn.edu.
-We appreciate helpful comments and suggestions from two anonymous referees, seminar participants at the Wharton School 2020 Junior Faculty/PhD Student Fall Brown Bag Series, the Wharton School 2020 Fall Workshop, the Accounting Research Workshop 2021, and World Finance Conference 2021.
-We also thank Winston Dou, Joachim Gassen (discussant), Itay Goldstein, Henry Friedman, and Kevin Smith for their helpful comments.
+^{}We appreciate helpful comments and suggestions from two anonymous referees, seminar participants at the Wharton School 2020 Junior Faculty/PhD Student Fall Brown Bag Series, the Wharton School 2020 Fall Workshop, the Accounting Research Workshop 2021, and World Finance Conference 2021.
+We also thank Winston Dou, Joachim Gassen, and Kevin Smith for their helpful comments.
 We gratefully acknowledge the financial support from Jacobs Levy Center at the Wharton School of the University of Pennsylvania.
 All errors are our own.